BabuinoControllers/IOTBox_StarterKit/md/SENSORS.md

 	door.setOutput(superA, Door.DOOR_COMMAND_PULSE, PIN);
 ```

-## Door Activation Status
+## Sensor Activation Status
-Doors and switches can be in one of the two possible activation status: enabled or disabled.
-If door is disabled it is not possible to change door output status.
+Sensors can be in one of the two possible activation status: enabled or disabled.
+If sensor is disabled it is not possible to read input status.

-To set door activation status use below commands.
+To set sensor activation status use below commands.
 To disable:
 ```
-	door.setStatus( Door.SE_DOOR_DISABLED);
+	sensor.setStatus(Sensor.SENSOR_STATUS_DISABLED);
 	door.update(superAdmin);
 ```
 To enable a disable object: